vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 The map view shows a 3D map that visualizes the terrain of the world.
 Different imagery layers can be used to show the ground details (in this case it's OpenStreetMap).
-The map is shaded according to the sun's current position, in order to see which slopes are better for early thermals or late in the day.
+The map is shaded according to the sun's current position, in order to see which slopes may generate better thermals than others.
 The map can be moved around using touch controls:

 ![Map touch controls](images/map-touch-controls.png)